 Hilariously, Volt is perfectly aware he's an Expy.
 As a black man with electrical super-powers, he's all too conscious that he's one of maybe a half dozen other people with that exact description (Static, Black Vulcan, Black Lightning), and frequently bemoans it.

 The superhero Qubit is a rather unusual case of this, being based on a non-comics, non-superhero character.
-He's clearly based off of the Tenth Doctor (admittedly, with some similarities to Mr. Fantastic).
+He's clearly based off of the Tenth Doctor (admittedly, with some similarities to Mr. Fantastic and Forge from the X-Men).

 I Just Want to Be Normal: One of the motives of both The Plutonian and Max Damage.
 The Plutonian because his powers made it impossible for him to have the same kind of stable life most people have, and Max because he loses most of his senses after being awake for a few hours.